128technology/docs/docs/config_command_guide.md

 A value from a set of predefined names.

 Options:
-auto        Automatically determine TTL padding. disabled    Do not pad TTL.
+- auto:        Automatically determine TTL padding.
+- disabled:    Do not pad TTL.

 ## `configure authority router node device-interface network-interface adjacency udp-transform`